OrigamiDev-Pete/XIVCT/README.md

  * Easily select the number of items on screen
  * Change the opacity to suit your playstyle
  * Minimize button to hide the panel when you don't need it

+### Troubleshooting
+In case of an malfuction most issues can be resolved by navigating to the XIVCT folder and deleting the 'savestate.save' file.
+Doing this will reset all settings to their defaults.
+Please report any issues on Github to help squash any bugs that pop up.